How to Practice Self-Love

 What you will gain from it

-• Better boundaries and self-respect
+• Better emotional awareness and self-understanding

 What is inside (245 pages of guided inner work)